 Realized Book Value Per Share.
 Realized book value per share is a non-GAAP measure that we use to evaluate our operating performance.
 We believe that this measure is important because it allows us to monitor changes from period to period in book value per share exclusive of changes in AOCI.
 Our AOCI is impacted primarily by the unrealized gains and losses on securities AFS.
 These unrealized gains or losses on securities AFS are driven by market factors and may also be temporary and vary greatly from period to period.
 Due to the possibly temporary and greatly variable nature of these changes, we find it useful to monitor realized book value per share.
 We calculate realized book value per share as total stockholders' equity less AOCI, divided by the outstanding number of shares of our common stock at the end of the relevant period.
-AOCI has the effect of increasing or decreasing total book value while not increasing or decreasing realized book value per share is book value per share.
+AOCI has the effect of increasing or decreasing total book value while not increasing or decreasing realized book value.
+The most directly comparable GAAP financial measure for realized book value per share is book value per share.